gy17rawg/Assignment1/README.md

 7) The iteration number will be printed in the command prompt
 8) If conditions are met for new agents, it will state when and where they are created and display as white dots
 9) If stopping conditions are met, it will state this and the program will stop running
+10) When the program has finished running, the final plot will be output as a PDF into the original folder where extraction occurred in step 1

+# TESTING

+Testing was conducted throughout using PyCharm CE's debugger, variable watcher and simple print statements.
+Some statements remain in the code commented out but others remain for user guidance such as the iteration step, variables inputted, when functions are called and the end of the program.

 # KNOWN ISSUES/FURTHER DEVELOPMENT